JessicaHenson01/Assignment-4/README.md

 - Processed all frames through the CNN in one vectorized operation.
 - Selected temporal outputs using the correct batch-first indexing.

-### 2. Test-Set Leakage Risk
+### 2. Test-Set Leakage

-The inherited training workflow created train, validation, and test datasets and DataLoaders together.
+The training workflow created train, validation, and test datasets and DataLoaders together.
 This made the held-out test set available inside the training workflow.

 The fix: